corpusculejs/corpuscule/packages/element/README.md

   * It's not required for the attribute name to be equal to the property it is bound with.
 There is no restrictions for it.
   * Attributes are pure (in React meaning).
-It means that the old attribute value is compared with the new one on set and if they are equal, rendering won't happen.
+It means that the old attribute value is compared with the new one on set and if they are equal rendering won't happen.
   * Each attribute update calls `attributeChangedCallback` method with attribute name, old and new value.
   * Each attribute update initiates rendering.

 ### Property
 Property is a simple element class property that has two main differences:
   * Property can be guarded by a function that checks its type.
 Since property can have any type,